 Software is a unique engineering structure because it is transient.
 With traditional engineering projects like bridge construction, engineers cannot begin to build a bridge then change their minds half way through the process—that’s pure chaos.
 But a bridge built in software?
 Engineers can change that every day.
 RAD takes advantage of this by emphasizing rapid prototyping over costly planning. (more…)

-This post about the idea that moving fast breaks things is the fourth in a multi-part series that examines the negative reactions developers feel when introduced to low-code platforms.
+This is the fourth in a multi-part series that examines the negative reactions developers have to low-code platforms.
 If you’re a completionist like me, you will want to read the previous posts before you continue: Low-Code Replaces Developers, Low-Code is a Black Box Solution, and Low-Code is Not Code.

-“Move fast and break things,” is today’s de facto startup motto.
-The premise is that a few bugs are okay as long as you’re fast.
+“Move fast break things,” is today’s de facto startup motto.
+The idiom implies that a few bugs are okay as long as you’re fast.
 Despite distancing the company from this belief in 2014, Facebook’s Mark Zuckerberg popularized this idea as a positive attribute of early product development.
 And the axiom remains: moving fast results in broken work. (more…)